Best Budget Infant Car Seats 2025, Tested & Reviewed

 Of course, you will also want the car seat to fit your style (color, patterns) preferences and meet your budget constraints.
 That's a lot to ask, and very few car seats under $125-150 meet the needs of picky parents!

-We've been testing car seats for over 10 years, looking for the perfect balance of safety, comfort, features, versatility and price.
-While most of the below car seats do not make it onto our list of the best infant car seats, they provide impressive capabilities at a relatively inexpensive price.
+While our recommended budget infant car seats do not make it onto our list of the best infant car seats, they provide impressive capabilities at a relatively inexpensive price.

 Note that if you're looking to save even more money, check out the best inexpensive convertible car seats, which help you avoid purchasing yet another car seat when you're ready to transition to forward-facing.

-Here are the Best Cheap Infant Car Seats for 2024!
+In-Depth Reviews of the Best Budget Infant Car Seats

 1. Graco SnugRide SnugFit 35.